caelanjmiller/Genomics-Lab-BIO5488/assignment5/README.txt

 Question 9:
 {If you were going to spend time and money following up on one of these top ten genes, what would be your candidate and why?
 (There could be many correct answers.)}
 -
-Extra credit 1:
-{What do you expect to see?}
--
-Extra credit 2:
-{What did you actually see?
-If you did not find what you expected, what sorts of variation could account for this?}
--
-Comments:
-{Things that went wrong or you cannot figure out}
--
-Suggestions:
-{What programming and/or genomics topics should the TAs cover in the next class that would have made this assignment go smoother?}
--